History and Mission

 • Strategize and coordinate efforts among its members to promote the intent, goals and outcomes of the Washington State Becca Laws.

-Since 2004, the Washington State Becca Task Force has co-hosted an annual two-day conference in collaboration with a juvenile court or education partner.
+Since 2004, the Washington State Becca Task Force has co-hosted an annual two-day conference in collaboration with a juvenile court and/or education partner.
 Becca Task Force members, school representatives, juvenile court representatives, members of the legal community, service providers, and other interested stakeholders are invited to attend the Conference to learn about current developments in Becca-related research, law, and policy; receive information and training on model programs and practices used in Washington and nationally; and network with stakeholders and representatives from various youth-serving agencies in the State.

 Each year since 2004, the Washington State Becca Task Force has been invited to present an annual “Becca Education Session” in Olympia, WA before members of the State Senate and House during the legislative session.
 The Session has provided an opportunity for Task Force members to educate our State Legislators on the challenges and successes with the truancy laws, and current research on causes and correlates of truancy, demographic characteristics of truant youth, and promising practices for truancy reduction in Washington State.